MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

-5. **Global Admin or SPO Admin**: After authorizing the connector, you are redirected to the **Mover Transfer Wizard**, and an error appears, like the following.
+5. **Global Admin or SharePoint Admin**: After authorizing the connector, you are redirected to the **Mover Transfer Wizard**, and an error appears, like the following.
 This means it is now time for a Global Admin in your tenant to grant permissions to the Microsoft 365 Mover app in the Azure portal.

-If you're an **SPO Admin**: To grant permissions and finish the authorization process (Steps 6 – 9), point your Global Admin to **aka.ms/office365moverauth**.
+If you're an **SharePoint Admin**: To grant permissions and finish the authorization process (Steps 6 – 9), point your Global Admin to **aka.ms/office365moverauth**.

 If you're a **Global Admin**: Continue with Steps 6 – 9.